Bernard Mendy: Coaching career

 Mendy was appointed as assistant manager of Paris Saint-Germain Féminine in December 2017.
 With manager Patrice Lair joining Chamois Niortais prior to the final of 2017–18 Coupe de France féminine, Mendy took over as caretaker manager and led his side to a 1–0 victory against six-time defending champions Lyon.
 It was also second major title in team's history after the cup victory in 2010.
 He continues in his role of assistant manager after the appointment of Olivier Echouafni as manager.

 Personal life

-Mendy is married to former gymnast Lucy Hughes and has three daughters, Kayna, Iman and his third daughter was born in June 2010.
+Mendy is married to former gymnast Lucy Hughes and has three daughters.